Fimochi/UI-TARS-Google-Colab-Integration/README.md

    print("Public URL:", public_url)
    ```

 2. Create an Ngrok account and press 'Your Authtoken'.
 Then, copy this to your clipboard, and paste this in the [REPLACE THESE BRACKETS AND WORDS WITH YOUR authtoken] area.
-Then, you may run the model.
+3. On the top, press the 'runtime' button, then press 'change runtime'.
+Finally, cnage your runtime to 'T4' and press 'Ok'.
+Now, you may run the model.
-3. Wait for the model to download.
+4. Wait for the model to download.
 This should take a few minutes.
-4.
+5.